d1opensource/fairlight/README.md

 ## Comparison to similar libraries

-`restii` synthesizes patterns from other libraries, such as [`apollo-client`](https://www.apollographql.com/docs/react/), [`swp`](https://github.com/zeit/swr), and [`react-query`](https://github.com/tannerlinsley/react-query).
+`fairlight` synthesizes patterns from other libraries, such as [`apollo-client`](https://www.apollographql.com/docs/react/), [`swp`](https://github.com/zeit/swr), and [`react-query`](https://github.com/tannerlinsley/react-query).
 It mainly differs in that it's specifically designed for making HTTP calls to your API.
 It allows you to request API data with URL paths, query parameters, request bodies, and HTTP headers.
-The caching layer will deterministically map these HTTP request parameters to response bodies, allowing the user to easily query their API and defer caching logic to `restii`.
+The caching layer will deterministically map these HTTP request parameters to response bodies, allowing the user to easily query their API and defer caching logic to `fairlight`.

 It's most similar to the out-of-the-box, batteries-included solution that `apollo-client` provides, but for REST rather than GraphQL.